 The Tudor centralization necessitated the destruction of the English aristocracy as a power to rival the Crown’s and as the last bastion of resistance to the Reformation Protestant ascendancy which had already subsumed the Church and the monasteries.
 Elizabeth’s reign, dazzling as her Court was, empowered an imperium of drabness from which the culture has only sporadically shown signs of recovery ever since.
 In the last decade of the sixteenth century, the Reformation turned its baleful eye on the London stage, which had struggled into existence from the late 1560s onwards and now, in the nineties, faced extinction.

-This voice was polished and rough, sophisticated and raw, and could hold the ear of Courtier, law student, Member of Parliament and commoner alike, uniting London in bristling contempt against the manipulator, as it turned him into the morally and physically twisted, repulsive Richard III – the spider king.
-Apart from the spear shaken in his face, Cecil could feel the daggers, expertly placed, sliding between his ribs.
+This voice was polished and rough, sophisticated and raw, and could hold the ear of courtier, law student, Member of Parliament and commoner alike, uniting London in bristling contempt against the manipulator, as it turned him into the morally and physically repulsive Richard III – the spider king.
+As well as the spear shaken in his face, Cecil could feel the daggers, expertly placed, sliding between his ribs.

 The spider knew how to wait.
 It would have to.